Michel Nischan: Career and awards

-1988 Marriott Hotels Corporation Chef of the Year

 Philosophy

 A son of displaced farmers, Nischan grew up watching American agriculture move in a direction antithetical to the environment on which it depends, and on the small and mid-sized family-owned business models that made American agriculture the envy of the world.
 Nischan’s deep appreciation for sustainable agriculture and those who work the land informs his work to this day.
 As a professional chef and advocate for a more healthful, organic, and sustainable food future, he has built on those childhood values and become a catalyst for change and new initiatives in local and regional food systems.

-As the father of two sons living with diabetes, he holds a deep understanding of the struggles low-income families face in pursuing the healthy lifestyle choices that can help them prevent or manage this devastating disease.
-Nischan’s core belief is that everyone, regardless of race, ethnicity, age, or income, should have the resources they need to feed themselves and their families well.